Long Beach Criminal Defense Attorney

 Following your arraignment you will be asked to appear at a later date.
 The second meeting will be the Pretrial Conference.
 During this meeting your criminal defense lawyer will discuss the details of your case with the district attorney in an attempt to resolve the issue without going to trial.
 If a deal can be struck then your sentencing will commence.
 On the other hand, if the two sides cannot come to a ‘deal’ then your case will go to trial.

-Criminal Law ‘Specialist’
+Criminal Law ‘Expert’

 One of Mr. Esfandi’s specialties is early intervention.
 Early intervention refers to the time between a defendant being arrested and their charges being filed.
 Seppi Esfandi is an expert at contacting the prosecuting agency and convincing them that there is insufficient evidence to successfully prosecute.
-By utilizing an early intervention specialist it’s possible to have a case dismissed without any effect on one’s criminal record.
+By utilizing an early intervention expert it’s possible to have a case dismissed without any effect on one’s criminal record.

 Call Now 310‑274‑6529, for a free consultation.